This page has been automatically translated. Please refer to the page in French if needed.

 - the bank identity statement (RIB) with the IBAN of the beneficiary;

-- proof of the origin of the funds: this document is not mandatory if the exchange request is made to the Post Office, but the Bank of France reserves the right to request it.
+- proof of the origin of the funds: the Banque de France reserves the right to request it.
 The following documents may be submitted: last income tax notice, bank account statements, certified mail confirming a cash withdrawal or any other official proof.

 Additional topics